ansys/pyfluent/doc/source/user_guide/session/launching_ansys_fluent.rst

 Launching and connecting to Fluent
 ==================================
 You can use the :func:`launch_fluent() <ansys.fluent.core.launcher.launcher.launch_fluent>`
-function to start Fluent from Python in gRPC mode.
-This code starts Fluent in the background so that commands can be sent to Fluent from the Python interpreter:
+function to start Fluent from Python.
+This code starts Fluent in the background and starts Fluent's gRPC server so that commands can be sent to it from the Python interpreter:

 .. code:: python